 Location of the Reset Button

-The location of your reset button depends, of course, on the make and model of your particular furnace.
-For instance, if you have both central heating and central air in your home, you should be able to find your reset button on the blower motor.
-You can tell it’s the reset button because it’s usually painted red or yellow in an effort to help it stand out.
-You’ll know it has popped because it will be sticking up about a half-inch, as opposed to laying flush as it normally does.
+The location of your reset button depends on the furnace make and model.
+If you have both central heating and central air in your home, you should be able to find your reset button on the blower motor.
+It’s usually painted red or yellow in an effort to stand out.
+You’ll know it has popped because it will be sticking up about a half-inch, as opposed to laying flush.

 Resetting a Gas Furnace

-If you have a gas furnace, follow the following steps to reset it.
-If, however, after following these steps you still can’t reset the furnace, turn the unit off and call a professional.
+If you have a gas furnace, each of the following steps can help you reset it.
+If after following these steps you still cannot reset the furnace, turn the unit off and call a professional.

 - Check to see if your pilot light is out.